gii-is-DP1/react-petclinic/petclinic-react-DOMAIN_EXTENDED_VERSION/readme.md

 In its default configuration, Petclinic uses an in-memory database (H2) which gets populated at startup with data.

-## Working with React Petclinic in your IDE
+## Working with Petclinic in your IDE

 ### Prerequisites
 The following items should be installed in your system:
-* Java 17 or newer.
+* Java 8 or newer.
 * git command line tool (https://help.github.com/articles/set-up-git)
 * Your preferred IDE
   * Eclipse with the m2e plugin.
 Note: when m2e is available, there is an m2 icon in `Help -> About` dialog.
 If m2e is